Our vision is to reduce the impact of anxiety disorders on the lives of all Manitobans. The Anxiety Disorders Association of Manitoba aims to:

 Outreach Worker - Westman

-Outreach Worker, Coaching For Confidence Program Team Leader - Parkland
+Outreach Worker, CFC Program Team Leader - Parkland

 Dr. Patricia Furer